 Printing the Space Future

-PI: Jason Dunn, Made in Space, Inc.
+PI: Michael Snyder, Made in Space, Inc.

-PI: Jason Dunn, Made in Space, Inc.
+PI: Michael Snyder, Made in Space, Inc.

 Made in Space, Inc. will fly 3D printers on parabolic and sub-orbital research flights to further develop the application of 3D printing technology to micro- and zero-gravity environments.
 The 3D printing method used on these flights will be Fused Deposition Modeling (FDM), a technique that has already undergone limited testing in microgravity conditions, in which a feedstock is melted and extruded in a predefined pattern.
 These test flights and subsequent evaluation of the constructed materials will enhance the TRL level of in-situ space manufacturing via 3D printing techniques.

 - TA06 Human Health, Life Support and Habitation Systems

 - TA12 Materials, Structures, Mechanical Systems and Manufacturing